ci-lab-cz/easydock/README.md

 The fully automatic pipeline for molecular docking.

+An important feature, once the database is initialized it will store all command line arguments and input files as a part of the setup table.
+This will allow to easy rerun interrupted calculations and keep all data in one place for consistency, but this also makes impossible to change some settings afterwards by providing other values in command line arguments.
+The existing database will never be overwritten.
+Therefore, if the database was initialized wrongly, it should be deleted before rerun the command line script.
+Alternatively, incorrect values of arguments can be edited directly in the database.

 ### Features

 - the major script `easydock` supports docking with `vina` and `gnina` (`gnina` also supports `smina` and its custom scoring functions)